25 Easy (and Cheap!) Ways to Lose 5 Pounds

 Pre-made meals may save you time.
 But they aren't necessarily the healthiest picks, and they'll seriously cut into your budget.
 "By cutting back on pre-made meals, packaged, and processed snacks you'll have a lot of room leftover in your food budget for the nourishing, real foods that fuel your body with the nutrients it needs for weight loss," says Bjork.

 "Grabbing a quick snack, whether it be a snack bar or a piece of fruit costs far more at a coffee shop, airport or gas station than it does at a grocery store or farmer's market," says Dudash.
 To avoid spending unnecessary cash when hunger strikes, she recommends building a clean eating arsenal stocked with grab-and-go pieces of fruit, like apples, pears, and bananas.
 You can also try these 15 Best Snack Combos That Double Weight Loss.

 "Don't blow your budget on sugar-laden beverages that will only stand in the way of your weight loss goal.
 Instead, sip tap water.
 This simple swap will save you calories and cash, and supports weight loss by nourishing your cells and flushing out toxins," says Bjork.

 Adopt a plant-based diet.

 Research shows that switching to a plant-based diet not only promotes weight loss but also lowers your cholesterol, reduces hypertension and extends lifespan.
 There's more good news: A meat-free diet can also save you thousands—yes, thousands—of dollars.
-"I recently switched from a moderate animal protein diet to a plant-based diet and so far I've saved about $40 per week, which will easily add up to savings of $2,000 per year," says the owner of Naples Personal Training, Dr. Sean M. Wells.
+"I recently switched from a moderate animal protein diet to a plant-based diet and so far I've saved about $40 per week, which will easily add up to savings of $2,000 per year," says Dr. Sean M. Wells.
 That's enough cash to spend on a tropical vacation!
 (Hawaii, anyone?)

 Make Mondays special.